supertestnet/node_faker/README.md

 - gettxout
 - getrawtransaction

 For getblockchaininfo, these additional caveats apply: chainwork is always unknown, size_on_disk is always unknown, verificationprogress is always 1, initialblockdownload is always false, "pruned" is always false, "warnings" is always an empty array, and "chain" is always mainnet.
+Also, the "difficulty" parameter does not match the difficulty integer provided by bitcoin core, and I don't know why.

 For getblock, these additional caveats apply:

 - chainwork is always unknown
 - also, when the "verbose" option is set to 2 or more, all transactions in the block are represented in a format similar to Core's, with the following exceptions:
-- sometimes, for inputs, Core provides a prevout object, though I don’t understand what triggers that (I suspect it might do it only when the utxo came from its own wallet), so my format just never does that at all
+- sometimes, for inputs, Core provides a prevout object, though I don't understand what triggers that (I suspect it might do it only when the utxo came from its own wallet), so my format just never does that at all
-- in scriptSigs, witnesses, and output scripts, Core has an ASM format that I don’t perfectly emulate; I use taprootjs’s ASM format instead, after applying the “join” operator; this is pretty close to Core’s ASM format, but it’s not identical
+- in scriptSigs, witnesses, and output scripts, Core has an ASM format that I don't perfectly emulate; I use taprootjs's ASM format instead, after applying the "join" operator; this is pretty close to Core's ASM format, but it's not identical
-- in particular, for signatures that have a sigflag appended, Core’s format changes the sigflag from its hex value to a corresponding marker such as: `[ALL],` whereas taprootjs just keeps the hex value, e.g. `01`
+- in particular, for signatures that have a sigflag appended, Core's format changes the sigflag from its hex value to a corresponding marker such as: `[ALL],` whereas taprootjs just keeps the hex value, e.g. `01`
 - when displaying the value of a utxo, Core uses an integer format that allows for trailing zeroes; thus it might look like this: `"value": 0.21000000,` – whereas my format does not display trailing zeroes; e.g. my format would display that like this: `"value": 0.21,`
 - in outputs, my format makes no attempt to replicate the descriptor, and for everything it says `"desc": "unknown",`
 - four of the output types supported by Core (i.e. pubkey, multisig, witness_unknown, and nonstandard) do not get their output type displayed properly in my format; instead I just say `"type": "unknown",` for those, and only support the seven most common ones, namely, pubkeyhash, scripthash, witness_v0_keyhash, witness_v0_scripthash, witness_v1_taproot, anchor, and nulldata
+- the "difficulty" parameter does not match the difficulty integer provided by bitcoin core, and I don't know why

-For getblockheader, these additional caveats apply: chainwork is always unknown
+For getblockheader, these additional caveats apply: chainwork is always unknown, and the "difficulty" parameter does not match the difficulty integer provided by bitcoin core, and I don't know why.

 For getrawtransaction, these additional caveats apply: verbosity cannot be set to 2 or higher, and if a blockhash is passed as a third parameter, it is always ignored